-66 Confirmation of subdivision
+68 Confirmation of subdivision

-(1) Upon compliance with section 65(5), the subdivision or part thereof is confirmed and cannot lapse.
+(1) Upon compliance with section 67 (6), the subdivision or part thereof is confirmed and cannot lapse.

-(2) Upon confirmation of a subdivision or part thereof under section 65(5), the zonings indicated on the approved subdivision plan as confirmed cannot lapse.
+(2) Upon confirmation of a subdivision or part thereof under section 67(6), the zonings indicated on the approved subdivision plan as confirmed cannot lapse.

-(3) The Municipality must in writing confirm to the applicant or to any other person at his or her written request that a subdivision or a part of a subdivision is confirmed, if the applicant has to the satisfaction of the Municipality submitted proof of compliance with the requirements of section 65(5) for the subdivision or part thereof.
+(3) The Municipality must in writing confirm to the applicant or to any other person at his or her written request that a subdivision or a part of a subdivision is confirmed, if the applicant has to the satisfaction of the Municipality submitted proof of compliance with the requirements of section 67(6) for the subdivision or part thereof.

-(4) No building or structure may be constructed on a land unit forming part of an approved subdivision unless the subdivision is confirmed as contemplated in section 65(5) or the Municipality approved the construction prior to the subdivision being confirmed.
+(4) No building or structure may be constructed on a land unit forming part of an approved subdivision unless the subdivision is confirmed as contemplated in section 67 (6) or the Municipality approved the construction prior to the subdivision being confirmed.

-67 Lapsing of subdivision and extension of validity periods
+69 Lapsing of subdivision and extension of validity periods

-(1) An approved subdivision or a portion thereof lapses if the applicant does not comply with subsection 65(5).
+(1) An approved subdivision or a portion thereof lapses if the applicant does not comply with subsection 67 (6).

-(2) An applicant may apply for an extension of the period to comply with subsection 65(5) or must comply with subsection (5).
+(2) An applicant may apply for an extension of the period to comply with subsection 67 (6) or must comply with subsection (4).

-(3) An extension contemplated in subsection (2) may be granted for a period not exceeding five years and if after the expiry of the extended period the requirements of subsection 65(5) has not been complied with, the subdivision lapses and subsection (6) applies.
+(3) An extension contemplated in subsection (2) may not be unreasonably withheld by the Municipality and may be granted for a period not exceeding five years and if after the expiry of the extended period the requirements of subsection 67 (6) has not been complied with, the subdivision may lapse and subsection (6) applies.